This is the easiest to understand, and most comprehensive buyer's guide to LED grow lights that you'll ever read.

 I can't emphasize this enough:

-This is absolutely the minimum for a decent yield, especially in the flowering stage.
+The guideline above is the minimum for a decent yield, especially in the flowering stage.

 Your plants will grow and yield at a much better rate in the flowering stage if you get close to the optimum PPFD value between: